AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-read-data.md

 SDS provides the ability to transform data upon reads.
 The supported data transformations are:

-- [Reading with SdsStreamViews](#reading-with-sdsstreamviews): Changing the shape of the returned data
+- [Reading with SdsStreamViews](#reading-with-sdsstreamviews): Changing the shape of the returned data.
-- [Unit of Measure Conversions](#unit-conversion-of-data): Converting the unit of measure of the data
+- [Unit of Measure Conversions](#unit-conversion-of-data): Converting the unit of measure of the data.

 Data transformations are supported for all single stream reads, but transformations have specific endpoints.
-The following are the base URIs for the tranformation endpoints:
+The following are the base URIs for the transformation endpoints:

 ```text
 api/v1/Tenants/{tenantId}/Namespaces/{namespaceId}/Streams/{streamId}/Data/Transform/First